philanderson888/flutter/notes/state.md

 ## introduction

-stateless widgets cannot be altered
+stateless widgets cannot be altered - they are `immutable` so a new instance has to be created from scratch, we cannot alter an existing instance.

 stateful widgets can have their values altered.